- Personal trainer organization systems will help you get organized as a personal trainer and will maximize your business success.

 Research what you need in advance and space those tasks out evenly between recertification periods and you’ll never get overwhelmed or risk missing your deadline.

 Let’s say, for example, you hold the CSCS credential from NSCA.
-The organization uses a universal recertification period in which every CSCS holder must recertify by the same date, December 31, 2020.
+The organization uses a universal recertification period in which every CSCS holder must recertify by the same date.
 If you require 4 Continuing Education Units (CEUs), you could be looking at a significant time commitment to attend a conference, clinics, or obtaining another certification to accumulate what you need.

-If you wait until August 2020 to begin this process, the attention required to cram in those activities could detract significantly from your business and cost a considerable amount of money all at once.
-Instead, get started at least a year ahead; attend a conference in 2019, study and test for the Tactical Strength and Conditioning certification (for example) in spring of 2020, and in December, simply pay your recertification fee and you’re good to go!
+If you wait until August to begin this process, the attention required to cram in those activities could detract significantly from your business and cost a considerable amount of money all at once.
+Instead, get started at least a year ahead; attend a conference a year prior, study and test for the Tactical Strength and Conditioning certification (for example) in the spring, and in December, simply pay your recertification fee and you’re good to go!

 So, how do personal trainers stay organized?
 As you can see, it’s not a simple answer, and you shouldn’t expect it to be.
 The above top ten ways to get more organized as a personal trainer are just the tip of the iceberg when it comes to running a fitness business, but they’re a great start for setting yourself up to grow your business and feel more satisfied in your career.